 2) Create an Aptitude Translation Chart

-Here’s where you put your staffing skills and your applicant tracking system (ATS) to good use.
-Map the skills keywords that characterize available candidates from your ATS to jobs for which they may one day be relevant if given proper training.
+Here’s where you put your recruitment skills and your applicant tracking system (ATS) to good use.
+Map the skills keywords that characterise available candidates from your ATS to jobs for which they may one day be relevant if given proper training.
 Is a candidate returning from active military duty?
 He or she may have innate leadership ability, logistical insight, or sales acumen.
 Continue this exercise across your candidate database.

 3) Tap Hidden Talent Pools

-Identifying new or hidden talent pools is a crucial skill for any staffing professional amidst the talent shortage, and it’s also a key component of creating reskilling opportunity.
+Identifying new or hidden talent pools is a crucial skill for any recruitment professional amidst the talent shortage, and it’s also a key component of creating reskilling opportunity.
 Returning mothers, service members, and candidates with special needs are phenomenal sources of talent and they have been traditionally overlooked.
 Don’t ignore these groups when you are initiating your reskilling efforts.

 4) Invest in Your Talent

-Make no mistake: reskilling is an investment in your firm and an investment in your candidates.
+Make no mistake: reskilling is an investment in your agency and an investment in your candidates.
 By taking on reskilling, you’re educating your candidates to ensure they can be effective in new, highly sought-after roles—and changing lives for the better.
 As their guide and partner, you have the power to show them that they have the capacity for change and that your clients should trust their pure aptitude to tackle new challenges.